unchartedsoftware/aperture-tiles/docs/src/docs/development/how-to/tile-pyramid/readme.md

 Understanding the Tile Pyramid
 ==============================

-Using a distributed framework built on the Apache Spark engine, Aperture Tiles enables you to create a set of data tiles that can be used summarize and aggregate your large-scale data at various levels in a interactive, pyramid-style visualization.
+Using a distributed framework built on the [Apache Spark](https://spark.apache.org/) engine, Aperture Tiles enables you to create a set of data tiles that summarize and aggregate your large-scale data at various levels in a interactive, pyramid-style visualization.

 ## <a name="pyramid-hierarchy"></a> Tile Pyramid Hierarchy ##